Community-Engaged Learning Seminar for Doctoral Students

 - Reflection and assessment in community-engaged work

-- Diversity, ethics, power and privilege in community-engaged learning and scholarship
+- Social justice, ethics, power and privilege in community-engaged learning and scholarship

 - Strategies for incorporating community engagement into academic and non-academic career and personal development